kimian/mailbeez-documentation/pages/03.documentation/04.mailbeez/19.trustpilot_advanced/default.en.md

 See the Trustpilot Unique Link Edition here: [Trustpilot Advanced Unique Link Edition](/documentation/mailbeez/trustpilot_advanced_ul/)

+## Invite for Service- & Productreviews

+Trustpilot’s Service Reviews strengthen relationships between companies and customers.
+Trustpilot’s Product Reviews complement Service Reviews, helping customers make informed purchase decisions.

+Does your Trustpilot Subscription support product reviews?
+Great, this module allows you to automatically invite your customers to review their purchased products as well.

+And thanks to the seamless integration of MailBeez with your Store System, you can invite your existing customer base for reviews - within a configurable timeframe without any additional efforts.

 ## Advanced Features

 By integrating with the Trustpilot Feedback Service, this advanced module gives you a couple of settings to streamline and improve the process of inviting your customers to provide a rating on Trustpilot.